 Table 3b.
-Characteristics of Host Modifiers and Immune-Based Therapy Under Evaluation for Treatment of COVID-19
+Characteristics of Immune-Based Therapy Under Evaluation for the Treatment of COVID-19

 - The information in this table is derived from data on the use of these drugs and biologic products for FDA-approved indications or from investigational trials; it is supplemented with data from patients with COVID-19 where available.

-- The effective dosing of these agents for management of COVID-19 is unknown.
+- The effective dosing of these agents for the treatment of COVID-19 is unknown.
 Therefore, the doses listed below are primarily derived from FDA-approved indications or from clinical trials investigating therapies for COVID-19.

 - There are limited or no data on dose modifications for patients with organ failure or those who require extracorporeal devices.
 Please refer to product labels, when available.

-- Treatment-related AEs in patients with COVID-19 are not well defined; the validity of extrapolation between patient populations (i.e., FDA-approved use vs. COVID-19 use) is unknown, especially in critically ill patients.
-Reported AEs of these drugs that are associated with long-term therapy (i.e., months to years) are not included in this table because treatment for COVID-19 is not long term.
+- Treatment-related AEs associated with immune-based therapy in patients with COVID-19 are not well defined.
+Whether the frequency and severity of AEs associated with use of these agents for FDA approved-indications are the same in patients with COVID-19, especially in critically ill patients, is unknown.
+AEs associated with long-term use of these drugs (i.e., months to years) are not included in this table because treatment for COVID-19 is not long term.
 Please refer to product labels, when available.

-- There are currently not enough data to determine whether certain medications can be safely coadministered with treatment for COVID-19.
+- There are currently not enough data to determine whether certain medications can be safely coadministered with therapies for the treatment of COVID-19.
 When using concomitant medications with similar toxicity profiles, consider additional safety monitoring.